ldeeley/rocknroll-microservices/MicroServices - RocknRollAlbumArt.md

 Interface design—What’s the best way to design the actual service interfaces that developers are going to use to call your service?
 How do you structure your services?

-Configuration management of service—How do you manage the configuration of your microservice so that it moves between different environments in the cloud?
+Configuration management of service—How do you manage the configuration of your microservice so that it moves between different environments in the cloud? <mark>Implemented Spring Cloud CONFIG Server</mark>

 Event processing between services—How do you decouple your microservice using events so that you minimize hardcoded dependencies between your services and increase the resiliency of your application?

 #### Routing Patterns

 Service discovery—With service discovery and its key feature, service registry, you can make your microservice discoverable so client applications can find them without having the location of the service hardcoded into their application.
-(Eureka vs. Consul/Zookeeper)
+(Eureka vs. Consul/Zookeeper) <mark>Implemented EUREKA Discovery</mark>

-Service routing—With an API Gateway, you can provide a single entry point for all of your services so that security policies and routing rules are applied uniformly to multiple services and service instances in your microservices applications.
+Service routing—With an API Gateway, you can provide a single entry point for all of your services so that security policies and routing rules are applied uniformly to multiple services and service instances in your microservices applications. <mark>Implemented Spring Cloud API Gateway</mark>

 #### Client Resiliency/Load Balancing Patterns